 These can harness the benefits of newly available technologies by:

 - Attracting outside technology and facilitating technology transfer on voluntary and mutually agreed terms and conditions

 - Bringing imported and indigenous technologies to market

-PARTNERSHIPS – We actively bring together different actors including government, academia, civil society and the private sector to form partnerships that boost the quality, availability and access of science, technology and innovation for least developed countries.
+We actively bring together different actors including government, academia, civil society and the private sector to form partnerships that boost the quality, availability and access of science, technology and innovation for LDCs.

 We work with partners in least developed countries to ensure they have the capacity to adapt and use technologies to which they have access.